Trillium Health Partners: Mississauga Hospital

 Mississauga Hospital (founded 1958 as South Peel Hospital) is a 751-bed regional hospital serving the central and southern neighbourhoods of Mississauga.
 It also is the site of regional stroke, cancer, cardiovascular health and cardiac surgery, as well as neurological care centres.

 Queensway Health Centre

 Queensway Health Centre (founded 1956 as Queensway General Hospital) is the ambulatory care centre for the hospital group.
 It provides urgent care (non-emergency) to residents of western Toronto and central-southern Mississauga, relieving pressure on the emergency room at Mississauga Hospital and other nearby hospitals.
 The Queensway Health Centre is also the site of rehabilitation services, a Complex Continuing Care unit, the Betty Wallace Women's Health Clinic, and the Kingsway Financial Spine Centre.

 In 2022, Trillium received a $105 million donation from the Peter Gilgan Foundation, for this hospital and Mississauga Hospital.
 After the expansion is complete, it will be known as the Gilgan Family Queensway Health Centre.

+Affiliation with the University of Toronto

+In 2011, the University of Toronto's Temerty Faculty of Medicine established the Mississauga Academy of Medicine (MAM) in partnership with Trillium Health Partners.
+MAM is one of the five academies in the Faculty of Medicine's MD program.
+The partnership allows students to study on the university's Mississauga campus and receive training at nearby teaching hospitals.